frankschlegel/core-image-by-example/README.md

-[^1]: Though you can also get quite low in the stack when you want to write your own filter or custom image processor.
+<a name="footnote1">1</a>: Though you can also get quite low in the stack when you want to write your own filter or custom image processor.\
-[^2]: Available since 2017.
+<a name="footnote2">2</a>: Available since 2017.